 The police report noted that it seemed to indicate that the blood had run down from Walter Dinnivan's head and down the back of his jacket whilst he was leaning back in the chair and that the points where his jacket had pressed against the chair was where the blood flow had terminated.

 It was said then that it appeared that Walter Dinnivan either fell or was thrown on the floor where his assailant evidently knelt on his chest, fracturing five of his ribs, and attempted to strangle him.

-The police report noted that the clasping by Walter Dinnivan in his hand of his denture was somewhat extraordinary but thought that whilst he was being throttled might have felt a choking sensation and to release the pressure, had taken the teeth from his mouth.
+The police report noted that the clasping by Walter Dinnivan in his hand of his denture was somewhat extraordinary but thought that whilst he was being throttled he might have felt a choking sensation and to release the pressure, he might have taken the teeth from his mouth.